-We are safety and assurance experts and have been assisting our clients through safety case development consulting and mentoring for many years.
-Following Dame Judith Hackitt's report and requirement changes for high-rise residential buildings' safety management, Adelard has been supporting housing sector professionals with safety case deployment and adoption of the best practices.
+We are safety and assurance experts and have been assisting our clients through safety case development, consulting and mentoring for many years.
+Following Dame Judith Hackitt's report and requirement changes for higher risk residential buildings' safety management, Adelard has been supporting housing sector professionals with safety case deployment and adoption of the best practices.

 Safety in higher-risk residential buildings

 Following the tragic event at Grenfell Tower, the UK Government commissioned an Independent Review of Building Regulations and Fire Safety led by Dame Judith Hackitt.
 Hackitt’s final report, Building a Safer Future, concluded that the system for ensuring fire and structural safety for high-rise residential buildings was not fit for purpose.
 The report recommends a more stringent regulatory framework overseen by a new joint competent authority (JCA).
 The JCA’s primary aim is to better manage building safety (through safety cases) across the building’s entire life cycle.